17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 A group of shoes on the Turkish floor, reflecting the vibrant traditions and customs of Turkey of removing shoes before entering.

-You could call it just good manners, but removing your shoes before you go into someone’s house is customary in Turkey.
+You could call it just good manners, but removing your shoes before entering someone’s house is customary in Turkey.

-Not only is it considered rude not to remove your shoes, but it’s also about cleanliness because, in many cases, people will pray inside their homes, and, as with a mosque, removing shoes is a key part of this process.
+Not only is it considered rude not to remove your shoes, but it’s also about cleanliness and respect, which is culturally important in Turkish homes.

 You should remove your shoes entirely outside the door threshold, and you’ll usually be given a pair of slippers to wear.
 However, I always find it’s a good idea to have clean socks on – or in my bag if I am not wearing socks that day.